 7. Chernobyl disaster, USSR

-The accident at the Chernobyl nuclear power plant - the destruction of 26 on April 1986 of the fourth unit of the Chernobyl nuclear power plant, located near the city of Pripyat in modern Ukraine.
+The Chernobyl accident - the destruction on April 26, 1986 of the fourth power unit of the Chernobyl nuclear power plant, located near the city of Pripyat in Ukraine.

 The destruction was explosive in nature, the reactor was completely destroyed, and a large amount of radioactive substances were released into the environment.

-The accident is regarded as the largest of its kind in the entire history of nuclear energy, both in terms of the estimated number of people killed and affected by its consequences, and in terms of economic damage.
-134 people suffered radiation sickness of varying degrees of severity.
+The accident is regarded as the largest of its kind in the entire history of atomic energy, both in terms of the estimated number of people killed and affected by its consequences, and in terms of economic damage.
+134 people suffered from radiation sickness of varying severity.

-More than 115 thousands of people from the 30-kilometer zone were evacuated.
-Considerable resources were mobilized to deal with the aftermath.
-More than 600 thousand people participated in the aftermath of the accident.
+More than 115 thousand people were evacuated from the 30-kilometer zone.
+Significant resources were mobilized to eliminate the consequences, more than 600 thousand people took part in eliminating the consequences of the accident.

-During the first three months after the accident, 31 died, another 19 death from 1987 to 2004 can be attributed to its direct consequences.
+During the first three months after the accident, 31 people died, another 19 deaths from 1987 to 2004 can presumably be attributed to its direct consequences.

 High doses of people, mostly from emergency workers and liquidators, have caused or may cause 4 thousands of additional deaths from long-term effects of radiation.